vlazic/json-verbose-to-vtt-converter/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Keywords

-Whisper 3, Groq, JSON to VTT, transcription converter, Deno
+Whisper 3, Groq, JSON to VTT, transcription converter, Deno, validation, silent mode, VTT validation, JSON validation